Chinese stocks rise firmly, yuan steady despite new tariffs

 “The PBOC continued to use its counter-cyclical factor heavily in the midpoint setting,” said a trader at a Chinese bank.
 “The spot yuan is likely to consolidate at current level.”

-In Hong Kong, Hang Seng index dropped 0.5% to 25,602.57 points after another weekend of violent protests and as demonstrators targetted the financial hub’s airport again.
+In Hong Kong, Hang Seng index dropped 0.4% to 25,626.55 points after another weekend of violent protests and as demonstrators targeted the financial hub’s airport again.

-At midday, the Hong Kong China Enterprises Index was unchanged at 10,086.32.
+The Hong Kong China Enterprises Index was little moved at 10,103.36.
 (Reporting by Winni Zhou, Noah Sin and Samuel Shen; Editing by Richard Borsuk)